blurwind/blurwind/README.md

 #  About Me
 I'm arceus, a developer who lives in Canada and dabbles in a bit of everything.
-Most of my projects on GitHub are private, but sometimes I contribute to projects of my friends or projects that I find cool :)
+Most of my projects on GitHub are private, but sometimes I contribute to projects of my friends or projects that I find cool (find them below ⬇️)

 I mainly code bots on [Discord](https://discord.com) using [discord.js](https://discord.js.org/).
 I also have skills in other programming languages and libraries, but I mainly use Javascript.